 Gaskets are made to keep fluids in place and the parts working properly, with one of the most important being the valve cover gasket.
 The valve cover gasket helps to seal the valve cover and protect the engine.

-When this part fails, the engine is at risk for significant damage due to oil leakage and poor performance.
+When this part fails, the engine is at risk of significant damage due to oil leakage and poor performance.

-Symptoms of Bad or Leaking Valve Cover Gasket
+Symptoms Of A Bad or Leaking Valve Cover Gasket

-Whenever you see oil leaking out under your vehicle, it becomes alarming.
-However, oil leaks are caused by many issues, so it’s not a tell-tale sign of a failed valve cover gasket alone.
+Whenever you see oil leaking out under your vehicle, it’s alarming.
+However, oil leaks are caused by many issues, so it’s not necessarily a tell-tale sign of a failed valve cover gasket alone.

 Still, if you notice oil leaking from the valve cover area, you can assume that the gasket has gone bad.
 Inspect the area around the gasket to see if any oil is seeping out.